open2c/cooler/docs/cli.rst

       COOL_PATH : Path to a COOL file or Cooler URI.

     Options:
-      -n, -p, --nproc INTEGER   Number of processes to use for batch processing chunks of pixels [default: 1, i.e. no process pool]
-      -c, --chunksize INTEGER   Number of pixels allocated to each process [default: 10000000]
+      -n, -p, --nproc INTEGER  Number of processes to use for batch processing chunks of pixels [default: 1, i.e. no process pool] -c, --chunksize INTEGER  Number of pixels allocated to each process [default: 10000000]
-      --balance / --no-balance  Apply balancing to each zoom level  [default:
+      --balance                Apply balancing to each zoom level.
+Off by default.
-                                False]
       --balance-args TEXT      Additional arguments to pass to cooler balance -o, --out TEXT           Output file or URI
       -r, --resolutions TEXT   Comma-separated list of target resolutions --help                   Show this message and exit.